daniel-molina/visualequation/README.md

   * It is known to work in Ubuntu 14.04 and 18.04 (dvisvgm 1.2.2 and 2.1.3, respectively)
   * Solutions: There are not so many programs that transform images into a nice SVG, most of them have issues. pdf2svg does normally a good work, but it does an ugly output in the affected system for the so-called Text block.
 Maybe that shows that the problem is caused by something related with the associated font.

+* Several problems when running in Ubuntu 12.04.
+  * Tk and epstopdf related.
+  * This version of Ubuntu is out of support, so we are not going have no interest in these bugs by the moment.

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+visualequation is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+visualequation is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.